mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 ## Receiving notifications via email

-Pontoon also offers the option to receive notifications via email, allowing you to stay informed about important events even when you're not actively using the platform.
-You can [choose to receive email notifications](users.md#user-settings) as a daily or weekly digest summary and customize your preferences by subscribing to specific notification types individually.
+Pontoon also offers the option to receive notifications via email, allowing users to stay informed about important events even when they're not actively using the platform.
+They can [choose to receive email notifications](users.md#user-settings) as a daily or weekly digest and customize their preferences by subscribing to specific notification types.

 ## Receiving notifications in the browser